cloudevents/sdk-csharp/docs/formatters.md

 interchangably, it at least provides consumers with some certainty around what they can expect for a specific formatter.

+### General purpose vs single-type event formatters

+The above description of data handling is designed as guidance for general purpose event formatters, which should be able to handle any kind of CloudEvent data with some reasonable (and well-documented) behavior.

+CloudEvent formatters can also be designed to be "single-type", explicitly only handling a single type of CloudEvent data, known as the *target type* of the formatter.
+These are typically generic types, where the target type is expressed as the type argument.
+For example, both of the built-in JSON formatters have a general purpose formatter (`JsonEventFormatter`) and a single-type formatter (`JsonEventFormatter<T>`).

+Single-type formatters should still support CloudEvents *without* any data (omitting any data when serializing, and deserializing to a CloudEvent with a null `Data` property) but may expect that any data that *is* provided is expected to be of their target type, and expressed in an appropriate format, without taking note of the data content type.
+For example, `JsonEventFormatter<PubSubMessage>` would throw an `IllegalCastException` if it is asked to serialize a CloudEvent with a `Data` property referring to an instance of `StorageEvent`.

 ## Validation

 Formatter implementations should validate references documented as